 - Painting schools, teaching English, coaching street kids

-- Gifts, books and clothes for children in remote areas in mid-autumn, or just at the start of the new school year
+- Gifts, books and clothes for children in remote areas in annual mid-autumn festival, or just at the start of the new school year

 - Food delivery to underprivileged children at local hospitals in Hanoi and HCMC: Việt Đức Children’s Hospital, National Burn Hospital (Bệnh viện Bỏng Quốc Gia), and Bệnh Viện Nhi Đồng Thành Phố Hồ Chí Minh